boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Instantiation in Service Providers Networks

-{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC XXXX Network Slice Services in service provider networks using existing data models.
-In particular, this document describes the relationship between service models for managing the RFC XXXX Network Slice Services and network models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.
+{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC 9543 Network Slice Services in service provider networks using existing data models.
+In particular, this document describes the relationship between service models for managing the RFC 9543 Network Slice Services and network models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.

 ## Structuring Network Slice Controllers

-{{?I-D.ietf-teas-ns-controller-models}} proposes an approach for structuring the RFC XXXX Network Slice Controller as well as how to use different data models being defined for RFC XXXX Network Slice Service provision.
+{{?I-D.ietf-teas-ns-controller-models}} proposes an approach for structuring the RFC 9543 Network Slice Controller as well as how to use different data models being defined for RFC 9543 Network Slice Service provision.

 ## SR-based Hierarchical Network Slices

-{{?I-D.gong-teas-hierarchical-slice-solution}} proposes a hierarchical approach for realizing RFC XXXX Network Slices in Segment Routing domain.
+{{?I-D.gong-teas-hierarchical-slice-solution}} proposes a hierarchical approach for realizing RFC 9543 Network Slices in Segment Routing domain.
 The approach involves two levels:

 * Level 1 Network Slices are realized using Flex-Algo.
 * Level 2 forwarding paths are restricted in the Level 1 topology by using SR Policy and NRP-ID in the data plane.

 ## Realization of Composite Network Slices

-{{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite RFC XXXX Network Slices (that basically involve other slices).
+{{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite RFC 9543 Network Slices (that basically involve other slices).
 The document defines a new identifier, called Inter-domain NRP ID.

 ## AAA for Hierarchical Network Slices